phylogenomic/bee551/readme.md

 ```bash!
 nano geneids.txt
 ```
+Control-O to save, control-X to exit.

-Make a directory to store the sequences
+Then Make a directory to store the sequences
 ```bash
 mkdir seqs
 cd seqs